 And the absence of a wire running from the earbuds to an audio source also eliminates issues with snagging and microphonics, which is the term used to describe the phenomenon wherein certain components in electronic devices transform mechanical vibrations into an undesired electrical signal (noise).

-Wired noise cancelling earbuds are guaranteed to work with any electronic device with a 3.5mm audio connector.
+Wired noise canceling earbuds are guaranteed to work with any electronic device with a 3.5mm audio connector.
 Even if you own a smartphone that only has a single USB Type-C connector, you can still easily connect any wired earbuds using a USB Type-C to 3.5mm adapter.

-Wireless noise cancelling earbuds should also work with virtually every Bluetooth-enabled device, but you might not be able to use them to their full potential.
+Wireless noise canceling earbuds should also work with virtually every Bluetooth-enabled device, but you might not be able to use them to their full potential.
 A pair of earbuds with a Bluetooth 5.0 chip should be paired with a device that also has a Bluetooth 5.0 chip.
 Pairing it with a device that has, for example, only a Bluetooth 2.1 chip will decrease the maximum transmission rate, range, and potentially even sound quality.

 Comfort and Fit